apache/systemds/docs/dml-language-reference.md

 The `read` and `write` functions support the reading and writing of matrices and scalars from/to the file system (local or HDFS).
 Typically, associated with each data file is a JSON-formatted metadata file (MTD) that stores metadata information about the content of the data file, such as the number of rows and columns.
-For data files written by SystemML, an MTD file will automatically be generated.
+For data files written by SystemDS, an MTD file will automatically be generated.
 The name of the MTD file associated with `<filename>` must be `<filename.mtd>`.
 In general, it is highly recommended that users provide MTD files for their own data as well.